CanadianShield/CustomClaimProvider/README.md

     <img width="70%" src="./images/Troubleshooting-AADSTS50146-1.png">
 </p>

-Validate that manifest of your application (JWT) are correct:
+➡️Validate that manifest of your application (JWT) are correct:
-- "acceptMappedClaims": true,
+    ✅"acceptMappedClaims": true,
-- "accessTokenAcceptedVersion": 2,
+    ✅"accessTokenAcceptedVersion": 2,

 ## AADSTS1100001